 Guide

-How to Manage Calendar Events from the Command Line
+Manage Calendar Events from Terminal

 Most calendar integrations stop at CRUD.
 The Nylas CLI goes further with DST-aware event creation, configurable working hours and break protection, timezone locking for travel, and AI-powered natural language scheduling.
+Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.

 Why manage your calendar from the terminal?